Yuri Shabanov: Biography

 Shabanov repeatedly won the Far Eastern semi-finals of the RSFSR, and participated in Russian championships.
 He became a multiple champion of the Magadan Region since 1960.
 Yuri was awarded a diploma in geology and worked in his specialty, so he didn't have much time to play chess.
-Only after the 1964 Trud Championship, where Yuri took the first place and got the title of the USSR Master of Sports, chess come to the fore of his life.
+Only after the 1964 Trud Championship, where Yuri took the first place and became the first player ever from the Magadan region to get the title of the USSR Master of Sports, chess come to the fore of his life.

 The practical strength of Yuri Shabanov grew.
 He was one of the strongest chess masters in the 70s.
 He won the finals of the Trud Championship again in 1978.
 Yuri participated in the semifinals of the USSR regularly, but every time he lacks something for a decisive step.
 Only after moving to Yaroslavl, where Shabanov worked as an instructor at the Children's and Youth Sports School, Yuri Fedorovich fulfilled his dream and entered in the First League of the Soviet Championship, where he took the fifth place in the 80s.

 Shabanov became an international master in the 90s.
 He joined the powerful Russian senior chess movement and lived in Moscow since 2000s.
 He took part in the team championships of Moscow 2004-2008.
 He participated in six European Championships as a part of Russian seniors team in 2001, 2002, 2004, 2006, 2007 and 2008.
 He participated in the championships of Russia among seniors in 1999-2007.
 He also took part in the Moscow Senior Chess Championship in 2003–2007.
 He participated in the traditional matches of the Moscow-St. Petersburg as part of the Moscow team in 2002 and 2005.

 Shabanov was awarded the title of international grandmaster for the victory at the 13th World Senior Chess Championship in 2003.
 He repeated his success and became a two-time world senior chess champion at the 14th World Senior Chess Championship in 2004.